 You need to perform the steps below using the iPhone associated with your Apple Watch.

-Go to the Apple Beta Software Program website.
+Apple Beta Software Program website.
 Tap on the Sign up button if you have not enrolled in the program.
 If you are already in the program for iOS 14, iPadOS 14, or macOS Big Sur, tap Sign in.

 Enter you Apple ID and password.

 You will be taken to a website titled, “Guide for Public Betas.”
 After the introduction, tap on watchOS.
 The contents of the webpage should change to watchOS 7 information.